Thoughts on corporate strategies in the military aircraft industry

 If there is anything for governments to guard against, it is the potential for vertical restraint.
 This is the economic phenomenon in which companies which control marketing channels can interfere with the flow of good ideas from upstart companies, at least when they fail to benefit the big boys downstream.
 This market failure can prevent entrepreneurs from offering improvements to existing systems, or radical new ideas outside the system, that must still show interoperability with the bulk of the warfighting asset base.
 As divergent as the commercial interests of the several aircraft manufacturers really are, the former is a manageable problem; someone may very well want your complementary über-gizmo.
 The problem comes with really radical but still promising technologies that may challenge the equities of both the military and its established suppliers.
 They may yet be unlikely, but for those long shots, there is at least General Atomics.

-James Hasik is a senior fellow at the Brent Scowcroft Center on International Security.
+James Hasik is a senior fellow at the Scowcroft Center for Strategy and Security.
 He thanks Professor Sorin Lungu and the students of his aircraft industry seminar for the opportunity to discuss the confluence of military and corporate strategy at the Eisenhower School.